WayneDW/Sentiment-Analysis-in-Event-Driven-Stock-Price-Movement-Prediction/README.md

 1. Data Collection and Preprocessing

-    1.1 get the whole ticker list to obtain the details about public companies
+    1.1 get the whole ticker list to obtain the details of public companies

     1.2 crawl news from Reuters using BeautifulSoup

-    1.3 crawl prices using urllib(2) (Yahoo Finance API is outdated)
+    1.3 crawl prices using urllib

 2. Feature Engineering (Tokenization)